 The Council of Environmental Quality regulations (40 CFR § 1508.7) define cumulative impacts as "the incremental impacts of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (Federal or non-Federal) or person undertakes such other actions.
 Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time."
-The analysis in Section 3.3.2 addresses site-wide accidents/simultaneous accidents in multiple facilities.
-That analysis provides cumulative impacts information regarding accidents.
+The analysis in Section 3.3.2 addresses site-wide accidents/simultaneous accidents in multiple facilities, including the HEUMF and other EU support facilities at Y-12.
+That analysis provides cumulative impacts information regarding site-wide accidents.

-4.0 CONCLUSION AND PRELIMINARY DETERMINATION
+4.0 CONCLUSION AND DETERMINATION